SSheldon/ssheldon.github.com/_drafts/interoperating-between-objective-c-and-rust.markdown

 }
 ```

+Here we can also see one of the challenges of wrapping Objective-C with a safe
+interface.
+Of the C string returned by `UTF8String`, the docs say:

+> This C string is a pointer to a structure inside the string object, which may
+> have a lifetime shorter than the string object and will certainly not have a
+> longer lifetime.

-Here we also see one of the challenges of wrapping objc with a safe interface.
-The pointer returned by UTF8String doesn't need to be freed, so it's probably an internal pointer.
-The docs say it isn't valid forever, but don't specify precisely how long.
-We've assumed that as long as the string isn't mutated, the internal pointer is still valid, but since Foundation is closed source there isn't really a way for us to verify this.
+We've assumed that as long as the string isn't mutated, the internal pointer is
+still valid, but since Foundation is closed source there isn't really a way for
+us to verify this.

+## Inheritance

-What happens when we're implementing NSMutableString?
-Since NSMutableString inherits from NSString, it'd also have this method.
-But Rust structs don't allow inheritance.
-Instead of just duplicating the method, one thing we can do is implement it in a trait:
+What happens when we decide to implement a safe interface for NSMutableString?
+Since NSMutableString inherits from NSString, it should also have this method,
+but Rust structs don't allow inheritance.
+Instead of just duplicating the method, we can implement it in a trait:

 ``` rust
 trait INSString {